Capitalized interest is one of the hidden dangers of federal student loans.

-When it comes to understanding federal student loans, the subject of capitalized interest is one that most borrowers do not understand.
-This is a major problem for two reasons.
+This confusion is a significant problem for two reasons.
 First, loan servicers do a horrible job preventing capitalized interest issues and explaining the consequences.
 Second, not understanding capitalized interest can cost a borrower thousands of dollars.

-Student loans generate interest on a daily basis.
-However, that interest isn’t immediately added to your principal balance.
-When you make a payment, that interest is first paid off and then the remainder of the payment reduces your principal balance.
+Student loans generate interest daily.
+However, that interest isn’t added to your principal balance immediately.
+When you make a payment, the accrued daily interest is paid first.
+Then the remainder of the payment reduces your principal balance.

-If you are on an income driven repayment plan, such as IBR or PAYE, it is possible that the monthly interest on your student loans is larger than your monthly payment.
-When this happens the interest balance actually grows each month, but your principal balance stays the same.
-Similarly, if you are in school or on a deferment or forbearance, interest continues to accumulate, but it is not added to your principal balance.
+If you are on an income-driven repayment plan, such as IBR or PAYE, the monthly interest on your student loans may be larger than your monthly payment.
+When this happens, the interest balance actually grows each month, but your principal balance stays the same.
+Similarly, if you are in school or on a deferment or forbearance, interest continues to accumulate while principal balance doesn’t move.

 Interest is “capitalized” when it is added to your principal balance.
-This is a significant event because you are now paying interest on the newly capitalized interest.
+This is a significant event because you are now paying interest on a larger balance.
 This accounting shift can end up costing a borrower a ton of money.

 If your interest is not capitalized, your loan will continue to generate the same $8,000 of interest each year.
-However, suppose after 5 years of this, an event triggers interest capitalization.
-That means 5 years times the $5,000 of interest that went unpaid each year, is added to your principal balance.
-As a result your principal balance is now $125,000.
+However, suppose after five years of this, an event triggers interest capitalization of the federal loans.
+The $5,000 of unpaid interest from each of the previous five years gets added to the principal balance.
+As a result, your principal balance is now $125,000.

-Given how expensive interest capitalization can be, preventing these events is obviously an important goal.
-Many of these events cannot be avoided.
+Given how expensive interest capitalization can be, preventing these events is an important goal.
+Many of these events are unavoidable.
 However, with some planning, expensive triggering events can be eliminated.